The Xometry app works best with JavaScript enabled!

 2. Digital light processing (DLP)

-These two AM processes use special types of thermoplastics called photopolymers.
-These are liquid polymers cured by a UV laser (in SLA machines) or a projector (in DLP units) to form parts layer-by-layer.
+These two AM processes use special resins called photopolymers.
+These are liquid polymers cured by a UV laser (in SLA machines) or with light projection (in DLP) to form parts layer-by-layer.

 SLS and FDM exhibit some commonalities: